stamby/easy-pete-bot/README.md

 **.meme**: Send a random meme, straight from our repositories.

-**.song**: Send a random song from our list of old-fashioned songs.
+**.song**: Send a random song from our list of user-submitted songs.

 **@someone**: Randomly mention someone on the server.